mathieu-clement/chzip/README.md

 Switzerland ZIP codes (chzip)
 =============================

+**2024 Update: this project is now 11 years old.
+The Post website link doesn't work anymore, and this package relies on APIs removed from Python.**

 This open-source project provides an easy-to-use Python 3 interface to access the ZIP codes data from Swiss Post (MAT[CH]).